quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 allow us to _commit the changes_, and revert back to one previously _committed_ version.

+{: .notes }
-**Note.** _Committing_ is an action to make your changes _permanent_ to the version control system.
+_Committing_ is an action to make your changes _permanent_ to the version control system.
 That is, the version control system will create a new version with your changes.
 If you did not commit, then your changes is still _temporary_.

 ### Our first commit